-By a classical result for topological actions, $|B^2/H|$ is a disk, possibly with one singular point.
-Since $SO(3)$ contains only five classes of finite subgroups: the order $n$ cyclic group $C_n$, the order $2n$ dihedral group $D_n$, the order 12 tetrahedral group $T$, the order 24 octahedral group $O$, and the order 60 icosahedral group $J$, it is easy to see $B^3/H$ ($S^2/H$) belongs to one of the following five models.
+By a classical result for topological actions, $|B^2/H|$ is a disk, possibly with one singular point. $SO(3)$ contains only five classes of finite subgroups: the order $n$ cyclic group $C_n$, the order $2n$ dihedral group $D_n$, the order 12 tetrahedral group $T$, the order 24 octahedral group $O$, and the order 60 icosahedral group $J$.
+It can be shown that $B^3/H$ ($S^2/H$) belongs to one of the following five models.
 The underlying space $|B^3/H|$ ($|S^2/H|$) is the 3- ball (the 2-sphere).

-By the equivariant Dehn lemma, see \cite{MY}, it is easy to see that a handlebody orbifold is the result of gluing finitely many 3-discal orbifolds along some 2-discal orbifolds.
+By the equivariant Dehn's lemma, see \cite{MY}, it can be shown that a handlebody orbifold is the result of gluing finitely many 3-discal orbifolds along some 2-discal orbifolds.
 And such gluing respecting orientations always gives us a handlebody orbifold.

 Like in the manifold case we can say that an orientable seperating 2-suborbifold $\mathcal{F}$ in an orientable 3-orbifold $\mathcal{O}$ is unknotted or knotted, depending on whether it bounds handlebody orbifolds on both sides.